tommychen99/mathematical-analysis/README.md

 ## Release preparation

+Version 1.0 was released on August 23, 2026.

-The source is prepared for a future `v1.0` tag, but no release has been created.
-Keep the version and revision date synchronized between `preamble.tex`, the title page, and this README.
-After `v1.0`, use approximately `1.0.1` for minor corrections, `1.1` for meaningful additions or improvements, and `2.0` for substantial restructuring.
+For subsequent versions, use approximately `1.0.1` for minor corrections, `1.1` for meaningful additions or improvements, and `2.0` for substantial restructuring.